aweymo-ui/aerial_timelapse/content/3_gee.md

     .sort('system:time_start'); // Ensure chronological order
 ```

 Moving ahead, I encountered another complication: not all satellite photographs that capture parts of the area offer complete coverage, leaving distracting gaps in some of the earlier iterations of the code.
-To address this, I adjusted the code to request only the largest image for each year, ensuring optimal coverage and a better yield of images.
-A little farther down in the script, we are assembling these images chronologically, from earliest to most recent, and compiling them into a video format for export in red, green, and blue (RGB) color formatting.
+To address this, I adjusted to request only the largest image for each year, ensuring optimal coverage and a better yield of images.
+A little farther down in the script, we are assembling these images chronologically, from earliest to most recent, and compiling them into a video form for export in red, green, and blue (RGB) color formatting.

 ```
  // Function to prepare images for video export and add date metadata